-Leave to: Operational Service Personal Leave Purpose The Chief Executive may approve an employee's application to access leave to enable officers and employees who have rendered operational service to be absent from duty when they are unfit for work because of war-caused injuries or diseases.
+Leave to: 6.
+Operational Service Personal Leave Purpose The chief executive may approve an employee's application to access leave to enable officers and employees who have rendered operational service to be absent from duty when they are unfit for work because of war-caused injuries or diseases.
 Eligibility An officer or employee (other than a casual employee) who has rendered operational service.
-Operational service personal leave is cumulative and is additional to personal leave entitlements contained in clause E4.
+Entitlement Operational service personal leave is cumulative and is additional to personal leave entitlements contained in clause E4.
 Officers: On appointment, an eligible officer is entitled to 9 weeks operational service personal leave.
 An eligible officer is entitled to receive an additional credit of 3 weeks operational service personal leave at all of the following times: 12 months after the date of appointment.
 24 months after the date of appointment.
 36 months after the date of appointment.
 The maximum operational service personal leave balance that an eligible officer may have is 18 weeks.
-Entitlement Employees (other than Officers): On engagement, an eligible employee is entitled to 9 days operational service personal leave.
+Employees (other than Officers): On engagement, an eligible employee is entitled to 9 days operational service personal leave.
 An eligible employee is entitled to receive an additional credit of 3 days operational service personal leave at all of the following times: 12 months after the date of engagement.
 24 months after the date of engagement.
 36 months after the date of engagement.
 The maximum operational service personal leave balance that an eligible employee may have is 18 days.
-Where operational service personal leave credits have been exhausted, the Chief Executive may grant an employee personal leave or a period of unpaid operational service personal leave.
-An eligible officer or employee should discuss with their manager or supervisor, as soon as practicable, of their absence or intention to be absent on operational service personal leave.
-Evidence and Conditions An eligible officer or employee must make an application to the Chief Executive to access their operational service personal leave entitlement.
-Having considered the requirements of this clause the Chief Executive may approve an eligible officer or employee's application to access operational service personal leave.
-A decision not to approve the leave will be taken in accordance with subclause E3.1.
-Operational service personal leave may be granted by the Chief Executive for any of the following: (a) To cover absences resulting from war-caused injury or diseases.
-Following a written request from an eligible officer or employee, which must include documentary evidence that the absence is due to the war-caused injury or disease, including evidence that the injury or disease is a war-caused injury or disease in accordance with the requirements of the Veterans' Entitlement Act 1986 (Commonwealth).
+Where operational service personal leave credits have been exhausted, the chief executive may grant an employee personal leave or a period of unpaid operational service personal leave.
+Evidence and Conditions An eligible officer or employee should discuss with their manager or supervisor, as soon as practicable, of their absence or intention to be absent on operational service personal leave.
+An eligible officer or employee must make an application to the chief executive to access their operational service personal leave entitlement.